-- logPath sets the path to the log file. - logSize the maximum log size (in Bytes) before the log is rotated.
+- logSize the maximum log size (in Bytes) before the log is rotated.
 When the log file reaches this size, it is renamed idm.log.0 and a new idm.log file is created. - logLevel sets the logging level, debug, info, warning, error, or fatal.